jake063/2021-Dev-Blog/_posts/2021-01-15-Hello-world.md

 ## What Have I Learned?

-* How to use gitflow and create pullrequest
+* How to use gitflow and create pull request
 * How to imbbed additional websites inside another website
 * How to edit what text looks like and to add lists and other fun things